DerLinne/core-platform/00_documents/User-guides/Upload-geodata-to-postgis-DB-from-qgis-desktop.md

-**How-to: Upload geodata from QGIS desktop to Postgis DB**
+# How-to: Upload geodata from QGIS Desktop to Postgis DB

-This how-to explains how to upload data from QGIS desktop to postgis.
+This how-to explains how to upload data from QGIS Desktop to postgis.

 **pgAdmin roles/users and their rights:**